Skip to main content

 • Change in urgency, frequency, or incontinence

-• Sweating, bradycardia, blood pressure elevation
+• Sweating, bradycardia, and/or blood pressure elevation

 • Prostatitis, epididymitis, orchitis